 A modern piece of artwork that Brown uses to portray the themes of science versus religion and the origin of life in Origin is Edmond Kirsch’s artwork portraying pictograms carved into a large piece of clay.
 From left to right, the piece depicts a series of five footprints behind three, large Assyrian markings spelling the word “fish,” and finally an asterisk-like symbol that actually is an old symbol for God.
 Langdon describes this piece out loud to other viewers by pointing out how “Edmond made footprints in the mud behind the fish, to represent the fish’s historic evolutionary step onto land,” and how, “the asymmetrical asterisk on the right- the symbol that the fish seems to be consuming–is one of history’s oldest symbols for God,” (O, IV, 39).
-Langdon finishes up summarizing the piece by saying how “it’s a playful version of the Darwin fish- evolution consuming religion,” (O, IV, 39).
+Langdon finishes up summarizing the piece by saying how “it’s a playful version of the Darwin fish — evolution consuming religion,” (O, IV, 39).
 This is a fictional piece that was created by Dan Brown to incorporate these themes into the novel.
 The first meaning of this piece shows the origins of life.
 Edmond put the human foot prints and the ancient pictograms of “fish” to represent how life first originated in the ocean before there was any creature walking on land.
 Another contributor to this piece’s meaning of the origin of life is the medium that Kirsch decided to create his design on.
 Kirsch drew his design into mud and created “crudely etched markings” to imitate fossil impressions in mud and early cave-man drawings made by the earliest ancestors of humans (O, IV, 38).
 The second meaning of this piece illustrates the theme of science versus religion in the novel.
 Charles Darwin grew up as a Christian, however his scientific voyage to the Galapagos created one of the biggest controversies in the history of science versus religion.
-He discovered the theory of evolution, a theory that contradicts much of the church’s teachings, which earned Darwin the name, “destroyer of mythical beliefs”.
+He formulated the theory of evolution, a theory that contradicts much of the church’s teachings, which earned Darwin the name, “destroyer of mythical beliefs”.
 By incorporating Darwin’s fish into the art piece, Kirsch reminded the viewers of the biggest struggle between religion and science, and effectively showed science dominating religion by having the fish engulfing the symbol of god.